Table of Contents

 The Murchadhs

-The ancestral home is Caer Murchadh which is on the island of Uisdean Mor.
-They're a sea-faring folk and when they're not raiding abroad they are usually fishing in the inshore waters between the Easter Isles and the mainland of Dael Riata.
+The Murchadhs are Earls of Earls of Uisdean.
+Their ancestral home is Caer Murchadh, located on the island of Uisdean Mor.
+A seafaring people known colloquially as the “Sea Kings,” they are notorious raiders and fishers who operate in the inshore waters between the Easter Isles and the mainland of Dael Riata.

 Titles